openstack-archive/fuel-docs/pages/installation-fuel-ui/install.rst

 * Interface mask: 255.255.255.0
 * DHCP disabled

-2. Create a VM for the master node with the following parameters:
+2. Create a VM for the Master node with the following parameters:

 * OS Type: Linux, Version: Red Hat (64bit)
 * RAM: 1024 MB